12-Week Adult Autism Skills Class!

 Have questions?
 Email Candice at email@example.com

-Note: Starting the second week in February we will also have an on-going Monday in person/web class (separate from the current 12-week Monday class that is finishing up); however this class is by invitation only.
+Note: We also have an on-going Monday web class; however this class is by invitation only.
 This class is an advanced class for individuals who have already taken the 12-week class.

-Note: These classes are for men who know they are on the autism spectrum; it is not appropriate for individuals who are wondering or unsure if they are on the spectrum.
-Also, Candice provides foundational information about autism spectrum traits during the first 6 classes to help men understand how their autism spectrum traits impact communication, connection and intimacy.
+Note: During these 12 weeks, Candice will provide foundational information about autism spectrum traits during the first 6 classes to help individuals understand how their autism spectrum traits impact communication, connection and intimacy.

 - Communication and connection including how to manage staring, recognize non-verbal communication, practice reciprocity, and more!